ukmadlz/docs/docs/intro.md

 ### Security and Compliance as Code

 You can write your security and compliance rules using SQL as the query language and HCL as the engine.
-Just like you use IaC to build, change, and version your infrastrucure, you can use CloudQuery Policies to monitor, alert, and version your cloud infrastructure security and compliance rules.
+Just like you use IaC to build, change, and version your infrastructure, you can use CloudQuery Policies to monitor, alert, and version your cloud infrastructure security and compliance rules.

 ### Extensible